hybridgroup/gobot/ROADMAP.md

 Requests for changes to the roadmap should be made in the form of pull requests to this document.

-Specific to any implementation, including requests for platform support, bug reports, or other specifics should still be made by creating a new issue here:
+Anything tied to any implementation, including requests for platform support, bug reports, or other specifics should still be made by creating a new issue here:

 https://github.com/hybridgroup/gobot/issues